wso2/docs-is/en/docs/learn/login-to-identity-server-using-another-identity-server-oauth2.md

 Identity Server and using one Identity Server to authenticate the user and login to the other one.

-1. Start 2 Identity Servers.
-Start the 2nd Identity Server with its hostname set as "wso2is" with a relevant certificate added to the primary IS client-truststore and a port offset of 1.
+1. Start two Identity Servers.
+Start the second Identity Server with its hostname as `wso2is` with a relevant certificate added to the primary IS client-truststore, and a port offset of 1.
-    For more information on how to do this, see [Default Ports of WSO2 Products](../../references/default-ports-of-wso2-products#changing-the-offset-for-default-ports) and [Changing the
+    For more information on how to do this, see [Default Ports of WSO2 Products](../../references/default-ports-of-wso2-products#changing-the-offset-for-default-ports) and [Changing the hostname](../../setup/changing-the-hostname).

-    hostname](../../setup/changing-the-hostname)
-    .
-2. Configure an OAuth/OIDC service provider in the 2nd Identity Server.
+2. Configure an OAuth/OIDC service provider in the second Identity Server.
     For more infomation on how to do this, see [Configuring OAuth2-OpenID Connect